 6) Get a co-signer!

-If you are married and your spouse has W-2 income this may be as simple as jointly applying for a mortgage.
+If you are married and your spouse has W-2 income, this may be as simple as jointly applying for a mortgage.
 Or, consider asking a parent or close family member to co-sign.
-Yes, we all hate asking for help but if your co-signer knows you are financially responsible, they just might be willing to help you accomplish the life-changing purchase — and investment - of your own home.
+Yes, we all hate asking for help but if your co-signer knows you are financially responsible, they just might be willing to help you accomplish the life-changing purchase and investment of your own home.

-Highland Homes builds quality new homes priced from the mid $100’s to $300’s in communities throughout Central, North Central, Southwest and Tampa Bay, Florida.
+Highland Homes builds quality new homes priced from the high $100’s to $300’s in communities throughout Central, North Central, Southwest, and Tampa Bay, Florida.
 We are here to assist you every step of your way down your path to homeownership, from connecting you with a preferred lender who can help you find the right financing for your budget, to building your personalized dream home, and even protecting your investment with warranty coverage after you move in.

 Home Solution Lenders, Inc. is a top-originating Florida mortgage lender who will work hard to get you the best loan, at the best rate, from start to closing.
 To discover your buying power by pre-qualifying online, visit hslenders.com.